mryab/learning-at-home/README.md

-## Learning@home
+## Learning@home: Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts
 ![img](./scheme.png)

-Supplementary code for arXiv submission ["Learning@home: Crowdsourced Training of Large Neural Networks with Decentralized Mixture-of-Experts"](https://arxiv.org/abs/2002.04013).
+PyTorch original implementation of ["Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts"](https://arxiv.org/abs/2002.04013) (NeurIPS 2020).

 __TL;DR:__ Learning@home is an approach for training large (up to multi-terabyte) neural networks on hardware provided by volunteers with unreliable and slow connection.

 __This repository__ contains a snapshot of Learning@home that was used to conduct initial experiments.
 While this snapshot implements the main functionality of Learning@home, it should be treated as a testbed to reproduce our experiments, __not__ as a finished library (see limitations below).
-If the paper is accepted, we will release a newer version of the code suitable for large-scale training.
+To see an updated implementation designed for practical use, please refer to the [hivemind](https://github.com/learning-at-home/hivemind) project.

 ## What do I need to run it?